n-1991/academic-kickstart/content/publication/3-Sacred/index.md

 publication: ""
 publication_short: ""

-abstract: Do religions codify ecological principles?
-This paper explores theoretically and empirically the role religious beliefs play in shaping environmental interactions.
-We study African Traditional Religions (ATR) which place forests within a sacred sphere.
-I build a model of non-market interactions of the mean-field type where the actions of agents with heterogeneous religious beliefs continuously affect the spatial density of forest cover.
-The equilibrium extraction policy shows how individual beliefs and their distribution among the population can be a key driver of forest conservation.
-The model also characterizes the role of resource scarcity in both individual and population extraction decisions.
-We test the model predictions empirically relying on the unique case of Benin, where ATR adherence is freely reported.
-Using an instrumental variable strategy that exploits the variation in proximity to the Benin-Nigerian border, we find that a 1 standard deviation increase in ATR adherence has a 0.4 standard deviation positive impact on forest cover change.
-I study the impact of historically belonging to the ancient Kingdom of Dahomey, birthplace of the Vodun religion.
-Using the original boundaries as a spatial discontinuity, we find positive evidence of Dahomey affiliation on contemporary forest change.
-Lastly, we compare observed forest cover to counterfactual outcomes by simulating the absence of ATR beliefs across the population.
+abstract: Can religions shape ecosystems?
+We explore the role religious beliefs play in human-environment interactions by studying African Traditional Religions (ATR), which place forests within a sacred sphere.
+We focus on the unique case of Benin, whose history is deeply intertwined with traditional religions and where adherence is reliably reported.
+By exploiting three sources of exogenous variation in Benin's exposure to Charismatic Pentecostalism, we find that increase in ATR adherence yields positive changes in both forest and tree canopy cover.
+This increase is driven by sustainable land use policies rather than cooperation and shared governance mechanisms.
+To understand how ATR beliefs shape the way individuals combine the sacred and the ecology in their preferences, we build a theoretical framework of deforestation with heterogeneous pro-environmental attitudes driven by ATR adherence.
+Bringing the model to the data, we estimate that without any ATR adherence Benin would experience a loss of 10% of its tree canopy area, and would exhibit unsustainable deforestation rates.
+Our results show how ATR beliefs can play a fundamental role in forest and ecosystem conservation.
 # Summary.
 An optional shortened abstract.
 # summary: We study the stochastic dynamics of a renewable resource harvested by a monopolist where harvesting affects the resource’s potential to regenerate, resulting in sequential regime shifts.
 tags: